-IT environment-The IT applications and supporting IT infrastructure, as well as the IT processes and personnel involved in those processes, that an entity uses to support business operations and achieve business strategies.
+IT environment-The policies and procedures that the entity implements and the IT infrastructure (hardware, operating systems, etc.) and application software that it uses to support business operations and achieve business strategies.

 Key audit matters-Those matters that, in the auditor's professional judgment, were of most significance in the audit of the financial statements of the current period.
 Key audit matters are selected from matters communicated with those charged with governance.